Janette Nesheiwat

-Janette Nesheiwat (born 1976) is an American physician who was briefly nominated for Surgeon General of the United States during the second Trump administration.
-Nesheiwat has served as the medical director of the healthcare company CityMD and is a former medical contributor on Fox News.
+Janette Nesheiwat (born August 25, 1976) is an American physician who was educated at a Caribbean medical school and completed her residency in Arkansas.

+She was briefly nominated for Surgeon General of the United States during the second Trump administration.
+Nesheiwat has served as the medical director of the healthcare company CityMD and is a medical contributor on Fox News.

 Early life and education

 Janette Nesheiwat was born in Carmel, New York, the daughter of Jordanian Christian immigrants.
 She is one of five children; her siblings are Julia Nesheiwat, Jaclyn Stapp, Dina Nesheiwat, and Daniel Nesheiwat.
 Julia Nesheiwat is married to Mike Waltz, a Republican former congressperson and former national security advisor to Donald Trump.
 In 1982, Nesheiwat's family relocated from New York to Umatilla, Florida.

-In 1990, when she was thirteen years old, Nesheiwat accidentally knocked over a fishing tackle box and a handgun inside that had fallen with the tackle box discharged.
-The gun killed her father Ziad Nesheiwat in what police described as a "freak accident."
+In 1990, when she was thirteen years old, Nesheiwat accidentally knocked over a fishing tackle box and a handgun inside that had fallen with the tackle box discharged, causing one bullet to fire which killed her father Ziad Nesheiwat in what police described as a "freak accident."
 Janette Nesheiwat and her four siblings were then raised by her mother Hayat Nesheiwat, a pediatric nurse.
 Nesheiwat says her father's death and her mother motivated her to become a physician.

 She later attended Umatilla High School, received a Bachelor of Science in Biology from University of South Florida in 2000, and completed coursework at Stetson University.
 After completing the Army Reserve Officers' Training Corps (ROTC) program, Nesheiwat was medically disenrolled.
 From August 2000 to April 2006, she attended the American University of the Caribbean School of Medicine in St. Maarten where she received her medical degree.
 She did her residency program in family medicine at the University of Arkansas for Medical Sciences from 2006 to 2009.